exposeee/infra/README.md

 - One DigitalOcean Load Balancer to route HTTP traffic to the Droplets
 - One DigitalOcean Cloud Firewall to lock down communication between the Droplets and the outside world

-We will then use Ansible to run the following tasks on both Droplets:

-- Update all packages
-- Install the DigitalOcean monitoring agent, to enable resource usage graphs in the Control Panel
-- Install the Nginx web server software
-- Install a demo `index.html` that shows Sammy and the Droplet's hostname

 ## Prerequisites

 You will need the following software installed to complete this demo: